kkharji/nixenv/README.md

       # Where services are found. same as modules, but logical for services.
       roots.services = ./services;

       # Where patches to be found.
-Pretty much like modules, execpt it
+Pretty much like modules, except it
       # directly modifies contexts in some way.
       # Do not return a derivation!, but similar to modules.
       roots.patches = ./patches;

       # Where profiles and top-level derivations to be found.
-      # Profiles are an addtional abstraction layer for grouping modules.
+      # Profiles are an additional abstraction layer for grouping modules.
       # NOTE!: Profiles that return derivations will be used as top level profile. i.e. to setup system.
       roots.profiles = ./profiles;

       # Where overlays are found. overlay should return (final: prev: attrs)
       roots.overlays = ./overlays;

-      # Where addtional packages are to be found.
+      # Where additional packages are to be found.
 Each file must export a
-      # derivation that can be processed by typeical callPackage function.
+      # derivation that can be processed by typical callPackage function.
       roots.packages = ./packages;
     };
 }